 Who manages the hotline?

 The Compliance and Ethics Hotline is managed by a third party company called Lighthouse Services.
-Lighthouse Services's web reporting system is available 24/7, and is a confidential and anonymous solution for reporting illegal and unethical activities in the work place.
+Lighthouse Services' web reporting system is available 24/7, and is a confidential and anonymous solution for reporting illegal and unethical activities in the work place.

 Confidentiality when using Connects Standard / Lighthouse Services- You can choose to provide your name or remain anonymous.
 However you choose to report, you will be given a case number which you can reference later for updates on your concern or to provide further details.

 What happens to a concern or inquiry once I've reported it?

 Concerns are sent from Lighthouse Services to UT's University Compliance Services (UCS).
-UCS will review the concern with the hotline triage team, which consists of senior leadership from: UCS, the President's Office, Legal Affairs, Internal Audit, and Human Resources.
+UCS will review the concern with the hotline triage team, which consists of senior leadership from: UCS, Legal Affairs, Internal Audit, and Human Resources.
 The triage team will determine next steps and which designated office(s) would be the most appropriate to investigate.
 UCS will coordinate the forwarding and tracking of the concern, up to resolution.